Mestre-Tramador/Exper-Dat-Reader/README.md

 In order to train the aforementioned languages, and also improve my GitHub profile, I decided to make this project anew using the [Lumen] framework with [SQLite] as database.
-The plan is to increment it with a [Vue.js] frontend, always keeping the simplicity of the idea.
+The the frontend works with a simple [Vue.js] application.

 ## How to run